moneyphp/money/doc/CurrencyConversion.rst

     $pair = new CurrencyPair(new Currency('EUR'), new Currency('USD'), 1.2500);

-You can also parse ISO notations.
+But you can also parse ISO notations.
 For example, the quotation ``EUR/USD 1.2500`` means that one euro is exchanged for 1.2500 US dollars.

 .. code:: php